geaviation/goboot/README.md

-If you new to Golang, please start here: https://golang.org/doc/code.html
+If you are new to Golang, you may start here: https://golang.org/doc/code.html